NiallFlynn115/SoftwareDevelopment-Project/README.md

 # SoftwareDevelopment-Project
-this is the repository i=used to store the files for this project
+this is the repository i used to store the files for this project